support@kaust.edu.sa

 View a list of faculty and their affiliations here.

-• Passing the dissertation proposal defense to obtain candidacy status
+• Passing the Dissertation Proposal Defense to obtain PhD candidacy status

 Ph.D.
 Course Requirements

-• At least three courses that comprise at least two 300-level courses, at least two courses should be from the ErSE curriculum for students coming with a master’s from another university or a different KAUST program and at least one 300-level course from ErSE curriculum for students with M.Sc. from KAUST ErSE
+*At least three courses that comprise at least two 300-level courses.
+At least two courses should be from the ErSE curriculum (including at least one 300-level course) for students coming with a master's from another university or a different KAUST program, and at least one 300-level course from ErSE curriculum for students with MS from KAUST-ErSE.

 Ph.D.
 Qualifying Exam